Carlos-Leon98/Inventory-Management-System/README.md

     - Showcase the ability to plan, troubleshoot, debug, and document the development process effectively.

-This project not only aims to address the common inventory management challenges but also serves as a platform to showcase my skills in applying Enterprise Java technologies to real-world problems.
-The Inventory Management System project is a practical demonstration of my ability to create a scalable, secure, and user-friendly solution that meets the needs of businesses striving for operational excellence in inventory control.
+This project not only aims to address the common inventory management challenges but also serves as a platform to showcase my skills in applying all my knowledge to real-world problems.
+The Inventory Management System project is a practical demonstration of my ability to create a secure, and user-friendly solution that meets the needs of businesses striving for operational excellence in inventory control.